meltwater/drone-cache/DOCS.md

 restore
 : restore the cache directories

-cache-key value
+cache-key
 : cache key to use for the cache directories

 archive-format
 : archive format to use to store the cache directories (`tar`, `gzip`) (default: `tar`)

-debug value
+debug
 : enable debug

 filesystem-cache-root
 : local filesystem root directory for the filesystem cache (default: `/tmp/cache`)

-endpoint value
+endpoint
 : endpoint for the s3 connection

-access-key value
+access-key
 : AWS access key

-secret-key value
+secret-key
 : AWS secret key

-bucket value
+bucket
 : AWS bucket name

 region